giwonn/giwonn/README.md

 <div align='center'>
 Welcome to Giwon's github.
 <br>
-I'm Studying for a full-stack developer.
+I'm Studying to be a full-stack developer.
 <br>
 If you want to know about me, contact me anytime :)
 </div align='center'>